Regular Show: Related media

+Spin-offs

+On June 12, 2024, Warner Bros.
+Discovery announced that a new Regular Show series titled Regular Show: The Lost Tapes had been greenlit for two seasons, with Quintel returning as showrunner.
+On September 30, 2024, Mark Hamill confirmed that he would reprise his role as Skips.
+The Lost Tapes officially premiered on Cartoon Network on May 11, 2026.

 Comic books

-In January 2013, Boom!
-Studios announced that it would develop a comic book series based on the show and that KC Green would be writing the script and Allison Strejlav would be in charge of the illustrations.
-The first issue was officially released on May 15, 2013.
-A series of original graphic novels began publication in 2014, as well.
+A series of original graphic novels began publication in 2014.
 The first, titled Hydration, was written by Rachel Connor and illustrated by Tessa Stone.
 It was followed by Noir Means Noir, Buddy (2015), A Clash of Consoles (2016), Wrasslesplosion (2017), The Meatening (2018) and Comic Conned (2018).
+A crossover comic book series titled Adventure Time × Regular Show was released from August 2017 – January 2018.

 Video games

 On November 9, 2011, a game called "Nightmare-Athon" was released in App Store for iOS.
-On January 24, 2013, a game called "Ride 'Em Rigby" was released in iOS.

 On April 8, 2013, J. G. Quintel announced on his Twitter page that an official Regular Show video game was in development at the time, titled Regular Show: Mordecai and Rigby in 8-Bit Land.
 It was developed by WayForward Technologies and published by D3 Publisher for Nintendo 3DS.
 The video game was released on October 29, 2013.
-Mordecai and Rigby became playable characters in a video game called Cartoon Network: Battle Crashers, which was released for the Nintendo 3DS, PlayStation 4 and Xbox One on November 8, 2016, and the Nintendo Switch on October 31, 2017.
+On January 26, 2026, Epic Games announced that Mordecai would have a playable skin and Rigby as a sidekick in Chapter 7 of Fortnite with a release date of January 30, 2026.

+Film

+At the Cartoon Network 2015/2016 upfront, it was announced they were making Regular Show: The Movie.
+After accidentally creating a "Timenado", Mordecai and Rigby go back in time and battle an evil volleyball coach in order to save the universe – and their friendship.
+It first screened at The Downtown Independent in Los Angeles on August 14, 2015.
+It was released to digital download on September 1, 2015, as well as on DVD by Warner Home Video on October 13, 2015, and had its television premiere in November 2015.
+The movie also screened at select Alamo Drafthouse Cinemas across the United States.